FRC3005/docs/TelemetryDesignDoc.md

 As WPILib has grown, its telemetry architecture has grown with it.
 Heading into the 2022-2023 season, WPILib currently plans to support:

 * A communications protocol (NetworkTables)
-* Four dashboards (LabView dashboard, SmartDashboard, Shuffleboard, Glass)
+* Four dashboards (LabVIEW dashboard, SmartDashboard, Shuffleboard, Glass)
 * Two logging solutions (Shuffleboard recordings, on-RIO logging)
 * A declarative object-oriented telemetry API (Sendable)
 * A code-bypassing "debug mode" for sensors and actuators (LiveWindow)